hasancse91/Android-Development-Course/13-ThirteenthClass/README.md

-# Android Ninja - Class No: 12
+# Android Ninja - Class No: 13
-Date: 13 October, 2017
+Date: 14 October, 2017

 ## Topics ##
+- `Fragment`
 - SQLite Database implementation with abstraction layer
 	- Create Database
 	- Create Table
 	- Write a record (row) into table
-	- Read all records from table
+	- Read all records from `student` table and show in a `RecyclerView`
 	- Count the number of row in table
 	- Search a student by his registration number

-No concrete implementation for database query.
-I implement here an abstraction layer for query.
-Activity class just call a method of an `interface` and implement a `callback` for query result.
+	- Delete a student by his registration number